• Product Introduction

 }

-PostFeed and Weather can stream rendering independently.
+PostFeed and Weather can independently stream rendering.
 If one is slow, another won't block.

 Middleware

-Next.js middleware is code that executes before request arrival at a webpage or API routing.
-By default, it runs in Edge Runtime environment, allowing you to intercept, modify and response before request completion.
+Next.js middleware is code executed before request arrival at a webpage or API routing.
+It runs in Edge Runtime environment by default, allowing you to intercept requests before completion, perform operations like rewrite, redirection, modify request or response header, and achieve such global general features without intrusion into business logic.

-You can use middleware in the following typical scenarios:
+You can use middleware in the following typical usage scenarios:

-1. Identity Verification and Authorization: Check the user login status and redirect unlogged-in users to the login page.
+1. Identity verification and authorization: Check user login status and redirect unlogged-in users to the login page.

-3. Internationalization (i18n): Rewrite to the corresponding language page according to the user language preference.
+3. Internationalization (i18n): Rewrite to the corresponding language webpage according to the user's language preference.

-5. Request Log and Monitoring: Record request information for analysis and debugging.
+5. Request log and monitoring: Record request information for analysis and debug.

 6. Feature Flags: Dynamically control feature visibility based on feature switch.

-If you need to use middleware in a non-full-stack framework, the platform offers a common middleware service.
+If you need to use middleware in a non-full-stack framework, you can use the common middleware service provided by the platform.

 ai-agent